 Despite not still being produced by KyoAni, Miyakawa-ke retains the overall feel of Lucky Star, most likely due to the number of returning staff members: Yamamoto Yutaka is the director, having previously directed the first four episodes of Lucky Star, of which he did a fine job, episode one's infamous first half notwithstanding.
 Rest assured, you won't be sitting through five minutes of meandering food discussions here.
 The visuals, too, are on point, featuring the light but vibrant color palette you've come to expect from the franchise, and the same kinds of adorable character designs that are consistently well drawn.

 However, even with the shorter episode lengths, this show tends to follow a slower pace.
-While Lucky Star was more reliant on nonstop punchline set-ups, Miyakawa-ke relies on more focused, linear plot lines.
-That's not to say there aren't any punchlines, but each episode typically follows a single scenario or idea for its whole duration, rather than being comprised of disconnected instances.
+While Lucky Star was more reliant on nonstop punchline set-ups, Miyakawa-ke instead uses more focused linear plot structures.
+That's not to say there aren't any punchlines at all, but each episode typically deals with a single scenario or idea for its whole duration, rather than being comprised of disconnected instances.

 Oddly enough, the Miyakawa sisters are the only two returning characters who ended up being portrayed by new seiyuu for this series; you might have forgotten that they did actually have two brief appearances in Lucky Star, though their roles were so small that it hardly matters.
 Hikage's new seiyuu, in particular, is an unusual one, this being her first and only role.
 Her non-anime-sounding voice gives Hikage a unique charm, so it's a shame that she hasn't done any more voice work since.